 An ISO 9001 audit can be divided into either general internal or external auditing.
 Internal auditing is conducted within the business and holds accountability to meet the standards created by ISO.
 External audits are scheduled and completed by auditors external to the business.
 External auditors offer precision knowledge of ISO standards and opportunities for new perspectives on your business’s Quality Management Systems.

-There are three options that businesses have when choosing how to conduct their iso 9001 audit:
+There are three options that businesses have when choosing how to conduct their ISO 9001 audit:

 Self-auditing does not necessarily mean an audit is completed by management or employees.
 Rather, it also includes reflecting on the feedback that a business’s customers have provided, or a surveillance audit.
+For Quality Supervisors managing multiple facilities, self-audits also present an opportunity to benchmark cross-site comparability and identify systemic gaps before an external auditor does.

 What is the Internal ISO 9001 Audit Process?